simonagren/simonagren.github.io/content/posts/2021-05-01--pnpps-consent-auth/index.md

 # Conclusion
 PnP PowerShell is extremely powerful and has been for a very long time.
-There has been a few authentication changes, and I advice you to read the documentation in order to decide what fits your scenario best.
+There has been a few authentication changes, and I advice you to read the documentation in order to decide what best fits your scenario.
 The PnP team has made it easy for you to admin consent and then use the default PnP Management Shell.
-If your/your clients organization doesn't allow for that, you could create your own application registration.
+If your organization doesn't allow for that, you could create your own application registration.
 And a third option is to consent to a subset of scopes for the PnP Management Shell.
-And I hope you now have the tools you need to make it for your scenario.
+I hope you now have the tools you need to make it fit your scenario.